wahyuwiro/happy-birthday-project/README.md

 - The job fetches all users and checks if their birthday matches the current date and local time is 9 AM.
 - If conditions are met, a birthday message is created and sent via an external email service.
+- The function for sending messages is ```sendBirthdayMessages```.
+All messages are logged in the PostgreSQL table ```BirthdayMessage```.
+- If a message fails to send, it will be retried the following day based on log data for messages with a status of "not sent", The function for re-sending messages is ```retryFailedMessages```.
-- Retry mechanisms and message status updates are implemented for reliability.
+- Retry mechanisms and message status updates are implemented for reliability

 ## 5. Run the Project